When I was in 7th grade, my U.S. history teacher gave my class the following advice:

 2. Question Basic Assumptions

-As the saying goes, “When you assume, you make an ass out of you and me.”
-It’s quite easy to make an ass of yourself simply by failing to question your basic assumptions.
+The above saying holds true when you’re thinking through a problem. it’s quite easy to make an ass of yourself simply by failing to question your basic assumptions.

 Some of the greatest innovators in human history were those who simply looked up for a moment and wondered if one of everyone’s general assumptions was wrong.
 From Newton to Einstein to Yitang Zhang, questioning assumptions is where innovation happens.